shallotpancake/gaimincalendator/README.md

 # GaiminCalendator

+*** as of the latest version, GCal support has been removed.
+This now works for only Discord events. ***

 ## Overview

 **GaiminCalendator** is a Python-based application that grabs Dota 2 match schedules from liquipedia and adds them to a calendar.